 Late last year, a bill was introduced in the Illinois Legislature that aims to increase the amount of parenting time awarded to non-custodial parents.
 House Bill 4113, more commonly known as the Equal Parenting Time bill, has received a significant amount of support since its introduction and recently survived two rounds of debate before being sent to the Rules Committee.
 If passed, this bill would create a legal presumption in Illinois that an award of equal parenting time after divorce is in a child’s best interests.
 This in turn could have a significant impact on how much time children are able to spend with each of their parents during and after divorce.
-To learn more about how this bill could affect your own custody concerns, please contact our Mount Prospect child custody and visitation legal team today for advice.
+To learn more about how this bill could affect your own custody concerns, please contact our Schaumburg divorce lawyers today for advice.

 Presumption of Equal Parenting Time